mrdominguez/parallel-ssh-scp/README.md

      -scp : Copy <source_path> from local host to @remote_hosts:<target_path>
      -tolocal : Copy @remote_hosts:<source_path> to <target_path> in local host
-                The remote hosts' hostname will be appended to <target_path> as a directory If permissions allow it, non-existant local directories will be created -multiauth : Always authenticate when password prompted (default: single authentication attempt) -r : Recursively copy entire directories
+                The remote hosts' hostname will be appended to <target_path> as a directory If permissions allow it, non-existent local directories will be created -multiauth : Always authenticate when password prompted (default: single authentication attempt) -r : Recursively copy entire directories
      -d : Remote path (default: $HOME)